-I’ve got an only child at home, but if you have more than one, you’re likely to get into some battles where one child smashes a tower the other one was hard at work on.
+I have only one child at home, but if you have more than one, you’re likely to get into some battles where one child smashes a tower the other one was hard at work on.
 You can ward off some of these sibling challenges with some setting of expectations.

 For our class, we made up a sign about wrecking ball rules (before knocking anything down you need to get the builder’s permission, before knocking them down, ask an adult to be sure it’s safe, and so on).
 You could customize to your needs, knowing your children.

 Scaffolding their Learning

 I let children build on their own for a long time, and then every once in a while, I drop in a new hint.
 Like the hint that when you add a new block, you want to make sure it perfectly lines up with the one below.
 The tower will be more stable than when they’re not well aligned.
 Or the hint that a wider base makes a more stable tower.
 Or that mixing materials can sometimes make a stronger tower.
-Or attaching things together with tape, string or rubber bands might make it stronger.
+Or that attaching things together with tape, string or rubber bands might make it stronger.
 Or that a tripod – three points of contact is generally more stable than something balanced on two points…